 Working remotely can be more convenient, but staying ahead of your schedule in the comfort of your home may be a challenge.

-With so many opportunities to procrastinate or take up home errands instead of working, our performance at work can suffer.
 What can remote employees do to be better at daily planning and get on top of their productive efficiency?

 Tip: For better daily planning, you can try Chanty – a team collaboration platform that offers much more than just a simple chat.
-You can create tasks from messages, set due dates, priorities, and assign tasks to team members.
+You can create tasks from messages, set due dates, and priorities, and assign tasks to team members.

 What is an hourly planner template?